Module Sixteen, Activity One

 Nile Delta

 You may have heard of the Aswan Dam, a large dam in Egypt which controls the Nile River.
 Before this dam was built, the Nile flooded yearly, depositing the fertile soils carried from Ethiopia and Sudan across the Egyptian flood plain.
 Now that the flooding is controlled, the Nile irrigates farms all along the former flood plain.
 In Cairo, centuries of sedimentation has created a delta 22,000 square kilometers large (roughly the size of the state of Massachusetts).
 Both the flood plain and the delta are losing fertility as the mineral sediments usually carried and deposited by the Nile are building up behind the many dams constructed along the length of the river.
+The Nile adds humidity to the Egyptian climate, but most of the country is still a desert.
+The delta provides much of the arable land of the country and there farmers grow corn, rice, wheat and many other subsistence and cash crops.
+This area provides much of the food for the country as well at its exports.

 Women Washing in the Nile